lightning/bolts/03-transactions.md

 ## Storage Tests

 These test the optional compact storage system.
-In many cases, an incorrect entry cannot be determined until its parent is revealed; an entry is specifically corrupted, along with all its children (except for the last test, which would require another eight samples to be detected).
+In many cases, an incorrect entry cannot be determined until its parent is revealed: an entry is specifically corrupted, along with all its children.
-[ FIXME: I can't tell what's intended here.
-When you say "an entry is specifically corrupted ..." do you mean that an entry that can't be detected is specifically corrupted ... or ...?
-And how does that parenthetical "except" relate? ]

 For
 these tests a seed of `0xFFF...FF` is used, and incorrect entries are seeded with `0x000...00`.